 - Loved by all and so popular: Often referred to as Millionaire's shortbread, caramel shortbread or caramel squares the common denominator is yum, yum and yummo!

 The ingredients needed to make the recipe are shown in the photo below.
-I have set it out so that you know what ingredients are needed for the base of the slice, the caramel filling and the chocolate layer on top!
-Please refer to the printable recipe card for specific ingredients measurements.
+Please refer to the printable recipe card for specific ingredient measurements.

 - Milk chocolate: we use milk chocolate for the top layer of the slice.
 It seals the caramel in and creates a lovely contrast between the filling and crunchy biscuit base.

 - Olive oil: we use a small amount of olive oil in with the chocolate when we are melting it.
 This is to ensure that the chocolate layer doesn't crack as we cut the slice into pieces.

 - Butter: we use this in both the caramel filling of the slice and the base of the slice.
 Butter is one of the 3 ingredients needed to make the caramel.

 - Sweetened condensed milk: this is the 2nd of our ingredients needed to make the caramel filling.
 We use 1 standard tin and you can pour straight from that tin and scrape any excess out as it tends to 'stick' a little to the inside of the tin.

 - Brown sugar: this is the final of the 3 ingredients we need to make our caramel filling.

 - Butter (slice base): this is the 2nd use of butter in the ingredients.
 This time we are using it to bring together the blitzed biscuits to form the base of the slice.
 We melt this in the microwave

 - Shortbread biscuits: I love using biscuits when making slices for the base as it makes for effortless energy!
 I have used both shortbread and scotch finger biscuits at times when making this chocolate caramel slice.
 So you can substitute either, as long as you keep the same measurement.